jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 ### 🔧 Examples:
     > gu
-    	(Get all units own by whoever uses this command.)
+    	(Get all units owned by whoever uses this command.)
     > getunits 7
     	(Get all units owned by Player 7)
     > getunits 15